ArmandoVn/test_2_xerpa/README.md

 ## Run project

-To run this project localy you just need to download and type:
+To run this project locally you just need to download it, position yourself in the project path and type:

 ```python
 docker compose up --build
 ```

-And Docker makes all the magic that it makes to do and the you will can access to
+After that Docker will make their magic and the project will be executing:

 ```python
 http://localhost:8000/admin/